Glatzli/model_comparison_codes/README.md

 - add "with units function" or add them before plotting with MetPy again?
 - which measure for humidity?
 - sensitivity of HATPRO pot temp calc: raso p & model p: 0.5 K diff! => No diff!
-  	Radiosonde-data: interpolated to staggered vals
+  	Radiosonde-data: interpolated to staggered vals plot evtl dewpoint depression for horizontal plot take spec. humidity!

 - timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper: defined a threshhold for a stable layer